TuDo-Makerspace/Activity-Indicator/README.md

 ClosedMessage = TUDO is closed!
 ```

-#### Adding custom sub-processes
+#### Adding custom subservices

-Adding a custom sub process is as simple as adding a new section to the activity-indicator configuration file.
-The section name should describe the sub-process, and the commands to execute should be specified in the `OpenExec` and `ClosedExec` entries.
+Adding a custom subservice is as simple as adding a new section to the activity-indicator configuration file.
+The section name should describe the subservice, and the commands to execute should be specified in the `OpenExec` and `ClosedExec` entries.

-Where to store your sub-process program or script is up to you.
+Where to store your subservice program or script is up to you.

 As an example, suppose we wish to save the current time every time the activity changes.
 We can add the following lines to the configuration file: